MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-software-inventory.md

 - Software inventory page > Select a software name > Select **Open software page** in the flyout
 - [Security recommendations page](tvm-security-recommendation.md) > Select a recommendation > Select **Open software page** in the flyout
--
+- [Event timeline page](threat-and-vuln-mgt-event-timeline) > Select an event > Select the hyperlinked software name (like Visual Studio 2017) in the section called "Related component" in the flyout

-Once you are in the Software inventory page and have opened the flyout panel by selecting a software to investigate, select **Open software page** (see image in the previous section).
  A full page will appear with all the details of a specific software and the following information:

 - Side panel with vendor information, prevalence of the software in the organization (including number of machines it is installed on, and exposed machines that are not patched), whether and exploit is available, and impact to your exposure score
 - Data visualizations showing the number of, and severity of, vulnerabilities and misconfigurations.
 Also, graphs of the number of exposed machines